What to do in Berlin on a Rainy Day

 9 Belushi’s Bar

 Feeling down because of the rain?
 DRINK!
 And Belushi’s bar in the heart of the Mitte district is the perfect place for it.
 Cheap drinks, sports on the TV and plenty of other backpackers to meet, it’s the ideal way to get through the day when the rain is bucketing down outside!
-Make the most of the daily happy hour where it’s 2 for 1 Carlsberg beer and spirits everyday (plus 2 for 1 mojitos every Monday) from 5-9pm.
+Make the most of the daily happy hour where it’s 2 for 1 Carlsberg beer and spirits everyday (plus 2 for 1 Cuba Libres on Mondays) from 5-9pm.
 Raining or not, we’re in.

 10 Berliner Dom